 ---|---|

-Periodic inventory | at the end of each period |
+Periodic inventory | end of the period |

-Perpetual inventory | at the time of sale |
+Perpetual inventory | at the sale |

 Credit terms